 In the world of cybersecurity, subdomain takeover is a big threat.
 This sneaky attack can cause serious problems for businesses and people.
-Let’s look at why subdomain attacks are dangerous and why you should know about them.

 The effects of domain hijacking can be huge.
 It can lead to data leaks, money loss, and lost customer trust.
 What’s scary is that this attack is easy for hackers to do, making it popular.